jsonmaur/namor.js/README.md

 **_A NOTE ON CUSTOM DICTIONARIES:_**
 **_Reading large word lists can be slow, so it's very highly recommended to only call `getDict` and `getDictFile` once when the application starts._**

-### .rawData

-Allows access to the raw dictionary data.
-You probably won't ever use this, but it's there if you need it.

 ## License

 [MIT](LICENSE) © [Jason Maurer](https://jsonmaur.com)